tlswg/tls13-spec/draft-ietf-tls-tls13.md

   refer solely to signatures which appear in certificates (see
-  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages, although they MAY appear in "signature_algorithms" for backward compatibility with TLS 1.2.
+  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages, although they MAY appear in "signature_algorithms" and "signature_algorithms_cert" for backward compatibility with TLS 1.2,

 ECDSA algorithms
 : Indicates a signature algorithm using ECDSA {{ECDSA}}, the corresponding